 An employee must report their sickness to their employer if they want to take any holiday as sick leave.

 In this case the employee can:

-- get sick pay for the time they were sick (as long as they are entitled to sick pay)
+- get statutory sick pay for the time they were sick – as long as they are entitled to it

 - keep the time they were sick to use as holiday another time

 Building up holiday entitlement when off sick

-Employees build up (‘accrue’) holiday as normal while they're off work because of sickness or injury.
+Employees accrue (build up) their holiday entitlement as normal while they're off work because of sickness or injury.

-Workplaces can have different rules on how they pay for holiday and sick leave, so it’s a good idea to check the employment contract or any written rules the employer has.
+Employers can have different rules on how they pay for holiday and sick leave.
+Employees should check the employment contract or any policy the employer has.

 Long-term sick leave

 If someone has not been able to use their holiday because they've been on long-term sick leave, they can carry it over.

-Employees on long-term sick leave can carry over 4 weeks’ unused holiday, unless the employer allows more to be carried over.
-This holiday must be used within 18 months from the date it’s carried over.
+Employees on long-term sick leave can carry over 4 weeks' unused holiday entitlement, unless the employer allows more to be carried over.
+This holiday must be used within 18 months from the date it's carried over.